Associated Methods

 In the case of fermion-fermion MixedHamiltonian

-The same applies for the fermion-fermion case, with a the user defining a fermionic system coupled to a bath with of free fermions.
+The same applies to the fermion-fermion case, where the user defines a fermionic system coupled to a bath with of free fermions.
 Here, the system-bath operator is of the form: \(t_{ijkl} * c^{\dagger}_i c_j \otimes c^{\dagger}_k c_l\), with summation over \(i, j, k, l\) and where \(c^{\dagger}_i c_j\) is a system term and \(c^{\dagger}_k c_l\) is a bath term.
 Also here, the operators acting only on the system are not taken into account, since the resulting spectral function describes only the interaction terms.

 spectral_function_to_coupling

-This method converts a spectral function into a Hamiltonian that corresponds to a physical coupling, which describes how a spin system or a fermion system interacts with the bosonic bath it is coupled to.
+This method converts a spectral function into a Hamiltonian corresponding to a physical coupling, that describes how a spin system or a fermion system interacts with the bosonic bath to which it is coupled.
 It takes the following inputs:

 • spectral_function- A set of spectral functions for number_modes baths.